Anu-code02/FrontendAssignment_Primetrade/README.md

-# Task Manager
+# Frontend Developer Task – MERN Auth Dashboard

-A full‑stack MERN project to manage tasks
+##  Project Overview:
-This project demonstrates **user authentication (Register/Login)** and **CRUD operations** using MongoDB, Express, React, and Node.js.
+This project was built as part of the **Frontend Developer Intern Assignment** for Primetrade.
+It is a scalable MERN application with authentication and a dashboard that supports CRUD operations.

 ## Features
 - User Registration & Login (JWT Authentication)